maker56/UltimateSurvivalGames/README.md

 UltimateSurvivalGames
 =====================

 UltimateSurvivalGames - Customizable SurvivalGames in minecraft for craftbukkit.

-DevBukkit site: http://dev.bukkit.org/bukkit-plugins/ultimatesurvivalgames/
+More infos on the official DevBukkit site: http://dev.bukkit.org/bukkit-plugins/ultimatesurvivalgames/